Scionar/oink/README.md

 ## Develop

+For running database container, /apps/api/.env variables need to be set.
 Build and run containers with:

 ```
 npm run docker:up